nyapblesso-a11y/Js-calculator/README.md

 ### Project description

-- building as fully responsive javascript calculator project
+- building as fully responsive avaSript calculator project
-- implementing what we learn in are javascript course on this project
+- implementing what we learn in are JavaScript course on this project

 ### PRoject Feature